fly-lang/fly/llvm/docs/Coroutines.rst

 """"""""""

-Depending on the alignment requirements of the objects in the coroutine frame and/or on the codegen compactness reasons the pointer returned from `coro.begin` may be at offset to the `%mem` argument.
+Depending on the alignment requirements of the objects in the coroutine frame and/or on the GenStmt compactness reasons the pointer returned from `coro.begin` may be at offset to the `%mem` argument.
 (This could be beneficial if instructions that express relative access to data can be more compactly encoded with small positive and negative offsets).